zouhour-guiras/Spring-School-Docs/docs/Week 1.md

 ## <div style="color: Royalblue;">Responsive Design</div> ##

 - A responsive interface adapts to the size of the screen, while remaining comfortable to use.<br>
-=> Need to design websites which can be viewed from any terminal, desktop PC or cell phone, with a comparable comfort of use.
+=> Need to design websites which can be viewed from any terminal, desktop PC or cell phone, with a comparable comfort of use.<br>

 ![responsiveDesign](responsiveDesign.png){:style="width:400px;height:300px;"}

 **<div style="color: Royalblue;">Responsive: the key steps</div>**